Vectors in Python

 # A base point point1 = [1,1,1] # A vectore with a direction of 2 units in the X direction vector1 = [2,0,0] # Setting the coordinate of point1 to to units more in the X direction. point1 = point1 + vector1 # point1 + vector1 = [1+2, 1+0, 1+0] = [3,1,1]

-for function it is quite easy to walk through each coordinate in succession:
+for loop to walk through each coordinate in succession:

 for c in vec: print c # This will loop through each coordinate in the vector3d